EVENT DETAILS

 About

-We are pleased to host a symposium on Monday, August 26th, 2024 on “Scaffolding Experiential Education”.
-This symposium will serve as a platform for sharing experiential education approaches, discussing challenges, and celebrating successes.
-Specifically, this event builds upon a study we have been doing on experiential education in large junior-level courses.
-The symposium will address the facilitators, barriers, and the potential of scaffolded learning outcomes in teaching experiential education in large courses.
-We would like to engage with your thoughts and experiences on these topics throughout the scheduled sessions.
+We hosted a symposium on Monday, August 26th, 2024 on “Scaffolding Experiential Education”.
+This symposium served as a platform for sharing experiential education approaches, discussing challenges, and celebrating successes.
+Specifically, this event built upon a study we have been doing on experiential education in large junior-level courses.
+It also addressed the facilitators, barriers, and the potential of scaffolded learning outcomes in teaching experiential education in large courses.
+We had the opportunity to engage with your thoughts and experiences on these topics throughout the scheduled sessions.

-The symposium will consist of one keynote presentation and several workshops.
-The sessions will cover topics such as expanding the idea of experiential education, diversity, equity, and inclusion in the classroom, methods of assessment in experiential education, and the use of technology within experiential education.
+The symposium consisted of one keynote presentation and several workshops.
+The sessions covered topics such as expanding the idea of experiential education, diversity, equity, and inclusion in the classroom, methods of assessment in experiential education, and the use of technology within experiential education.

-If you are a faculty member, instructor, or graduate student interested in learning more or are implementing experiential education in your teaching, we invite you to attend this symposium.
-We hope it will provide an opportunity for sharing, learning, and engaging with topics related to experiential education in large classrooms and across the undergraduate degree.
+Many faculty members, instructors, and graduate students who were interested in learning more or are already implementing experiential education in their teaching, attended this symposium.
+The symposium provided an opportunity for sharing, learning, and engaging with topics related to experiential education in large classrooms and across the undergraduate degree.

 Special Issue Note

-All speakers and workshop facilitators are invited to contribute to a special symposium issue for an academic journal, to be edited by the symposium organizers.
-We also invite all attendees to use this symposium as a platform to connect and collaborate with others, or to advance your thinking and work on experiential education.
-If you would like to contribute to the special issue, please let us know on the registration form and we will be in touch.
+All speakers and workshop facilitators were invited to contribute to a special symposium issue for an academic journal, to be edited by the symposium organizers.
+We also invited all attendees to use this symposium as a platform to connect and collaborate with others, or to advance their thinking and work on experiential education.

 - A Keynote Presentation by Dr. Timothy K. Eatman

-- Concurrent Workshops: Symposium attendees will have the opportunity to attend two of four concurrent workshop sessions.
-In these workshops, participants will discuss several topics related to experiential education, including defining and doing EE in large classrooms, assessing students’ EE work, issues of equity, diversity and inclusion for EE in large classes, and technology mediated EE in large classes.
+- Concurrent Workshops: Symposium attendees had the opportunity to attend two of four concurrent workshop sessions.
+In these workshops, participants discussed several topics related to experiential education, including defining and doing EE in large classrooms, assessing students’ EE work, issues of equity, diversity and inclusion for EE in large classes, and technology mediated EE in large classes.

-- A Full Group Session: In this focus-group session, all presenters and participants will attend to discuss the barriers and facilitators to experiential education in large classrooms.
+- A Full Group Session: In this focus-group session, all presenters and participants discussed the barriers and facilitators to experiential education in large classrooms.

 Schedule

-“Scaffolding Experiential Education” will take place on Monday, August 26th, 2024, at the UBC Liu Institute for Global Issues.
-Detailed information will be included on this site as it is confirmed.
+“Scaffolding Experiential Education” took place on Monday, August 26th, 2024, at the UBC Liu Institute for Global Issues.

 Time | Session |